Korons/youtube-updater/README.md

 ## Requirements

-The only requirement is feedparser which can be installed with
+You need feedparser which can be installed with

 `sudo pip3 install feedparser`

+And youtube-dl which can be installed with

+`sudo pip3 install youtube-dl`

 ## Usage